 We may earn a commission when you buy through links in our articles.
 Learn more.

-Rare Yugioh cards like Blue Eyes White Dragon 1st Edition can sell for big money.
-Here are the most expensive Yugioh cards in history.
+Rare Yugioh cards like a first-edition Blue Eyes White Dragon can sell for major money – here’s the most valuable Yugioh cards in history.

 Three of the most expensive Yugioh cards on a blue background

-Chasing down rare Yugioh cards is a serious business.
-Like many TCGs, Yugioh is no longer a simple pastime enjoyed in playgrounds, but has morphed into a serious collector’s market, spanning the globe.
-Since releasing in 1999, some cards have taken on such a reputation they sell for tens of thousands of dollars at auction.
-This guide profiles the 19 most expensive Yugioh cards ever, and how much they sold for.
+What is the most expensive Yugioh card?
+Since releasing in 1999, some rare YuGiOh cards have taken on such a reputation that they sell for tens of thousands of dollars at auction.
+This guide profiles the 26 most expensive Yugioh cards ever, and how much they sold for.

 Tyler the Great Warrior